DerickFernando51/Aquaculture-Monitoring-System/README.md

 - Displaying information about the three sensors integrated into the system

-- Showing real-time readings for temperature, pressure, and pH
+- Showing real-time readings for temperature, pressure and pH

 - Generating alerts when sensor values fall outside specified thresholds